 - One or two novelty fun tops that can work back to pants for work or jeans on the weekend.

 - One or two novelty pairs of pants like a print, interesting seaming, or pocket details, especially for casual, which can make your more basic tops look a bit more interesting.

 - One or two novelty skirts that do the same thing as your novelty pants above

 - A novelty dress that can be dressed up or down

 The truth is that you don’t need too much novelty, it doesn’t take much to add some punch.
-In my client’s case she was able to take much of the novelty that she bought (and it wasn’t that much) and use these pieces with jeans to elevate a casual look and also wear these novelty pieces to work.
-Additionally, your novelty should work in color coordination to your basic colors.
+In my client’s case, she was able to take much of the novelty that she bought (and it wasn’t that much) and use these pieces with jeans to elevate a casual look and also wear these novelty pieces to work.
+Additionally, your novelty should work in color coordination with your basic colors.
 After all, if you buy novelty you are going to need something to wear with it.
 Don’t go off and purchase a purple and green floral skirt if you don’t have those basic colors in your wardrobe.

 Set your spending by use

 If you are in the dressing room considering the purchase of a new item, look at the piece and figure out how many facets of your life this particular piece will play in your life.
-For example, you can look at a piece and think, “This top would work great with jeans on the weekend, can go under a suit jacket for work and can even be worn with a skirt on the weekends.”
+For example, you can look at a piece and think, “This top would work great with jeans on the weekend, can go under a suit jacket for work, and can even be worn with a skirt on the weekends.”
 The more multi-use a piece you are considering has the better.

 We are all busy and we all are juggling so the last thing you need to worry about is creating a compartmentalized wardrobe with pieces that don’t relate to one another.
-Sure, of course you will have the pieces in there that won’t multi task, yet, in general, you always want to have the bulk of your wardrobe to be multiple use clothing and to be able to go from one part of your life to another easily with just a few additions or changes.
+Sure, of course, you will have the pieces in there that won’t multi-task, yet, in general, you always want to have the bulk of your wardrobe to be multiple-use clothing and to be able to go from one part of your life to another easily with just a few additions or changes.